oxford-arc/arc-software-guide/docs/source/apps/arc_matlab.rst

 - invoking Matlab from a submission script, submitted to the queue via the slurm scheduler.

 Input and output re-direction is arguably the easiest way of running Matlab non-interactivelly.
-It is achieved using the Linux operators < and >, with Matlab taking a code file as an input and writing the output to a file, e.g. matlab < myScript.m > myOutput.txt.
-The main function/program (e.g. myScript.m) should have the exit command at the end in order to force Matlab to quit after finishing the execution of the code.
+It is achieved using the Linux operators < and >, with Matlab taking a code file as an input and writing the output to a file, e.g. ``matlab < myScript.m > myOutput.txt`` The main function/program e.g. ``myScript.m`` should have the ``exit`` command at the end in order to force Matlab to quit after finishing the execution of the code.

 A simple example illustrating non-interactive Matlab use is found in the ``/apps/common/examples/matlab/seq`` directory which you can copy to your own area as follows::